Overcomer

 The inciting incident occurs at 14 minutes when The town's largest manufacturing plant announces closure, devastating the local economy.
 Families begin moving away, and the school loses most of its students and athletes, including John's entire basketball team..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 30 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This indicates the protagonist's commitment to John reluctantly accepts his role as cross country coach and meets his only runner, Hannah Scott - an asthmatic girl with a troubled family background.
+This illustrates the protagonist's commitment to John reluctantly accepts his role as cross country coach and meets his only runner, Hannah Scott - an asthmatic girl with a troubled family background.
 He chooses to commit to coaching her despite his disappointment., moving from reaction to action.

 At 60 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-Notably, this crucial beat Hannah wins her first major race, and John experiences a moment of victory and renewed purpose.
+Significantly, this crucial beat Hannah wins her first major race, and John experiences a moment of victory and renewed purpose.
 He begins to see value in his new role, but still doesn't understand the deeper spiritual lesson about identity., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 89 minutes (75% through) represents the emotional nadir.
 Here, Thomas dies before reconciling with Hannah.
 John is devastated, having failed to connect father and daughter.
 Hannah, unaware of the relationship, spirals into despair about her identity and collapses during a crucial race., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.